 6 healthy juices to drink when pregnant

-For your health and that of the baby
+For your health and that of the baby we recommend the following juices.

 At this period, you are restricted from eating some foods and advised to consume others in large quantities.
 Pregnant women are advised to make drinking fresh juices a regular habit to provide health and nutrition to them and the baby.